 - Hospitality Sector Pilot Project

-This category is for skilled workers who want to live and work in the province of Saskatchewan for a better standard of living.
-The main aim is to fill the gaps in Saskatchewan's labour market with foreign workers who meet the requirements and needs.
+The main aim is to fill the gaps in Saskatchewan's labour market with foreign workers who meet the requirements and needs of the desired occupation .

 It encompasses these immigration streams: